Dich0tomy/Weepin/docs/spec/0.1/functional.md

 This is the structure generated for the user **after** doing `import ./weepin {}`.

 These are the abstract kinds and their guaranteed attributes after importing.
-Note that these don't reflect and are not reflect by the `RI`s and they don't reflect the contents of the internal lock file or `weepin.json5`.
+Note that these don't reflect and are not reflect by the `RI`s and they don't reflect the contents of the internal lock file or `weepin.hjson`.

 `A(B)` means that `A` inherits attributes from `B`.